-If you’re one of them, well you’ll enjoy these pappardelle and my pesto with sundried tomatoes.
+If you’re one of them, well you’ll enjoy this sun dried tomato pesto pasta!

 The fact that I can’t pass you a plate of whatever I share with you on the blog, starts bothering me.
 Seriously, I wish I could pass you a forkful of these pappardelle with red pesto.
 Look at them!
 If you close your eyes, can you feel the flavor?
 Tell me yes!

 You may think this red pesto is similar to pesto alla Genovese, instead it’s a completely different thing, because it has no basil in it.
 It’s made with only FOUR ingredients:

 - Sicilian sun-dried tomatoes,

 That’s it.
 So how can something so simple be so delicious?
 The answer is in the quality of the ingredients: I am lucky enough to have my in-laws that give me amazing products from Southern Italy.
 If you’re not, please check if some grocery stores where you live have certified Italian products.
 Otherwise, book a flight and come visit me!
 You won’t go back home empty-handed.